 How are The Joneses Doing with Their Spending?

-Continuing the discussion about living on one income, I now wanted to look at average family expenses.
 Adam wanted to see how other couples spend their money as a reference so I found some helpful information with the Consumer Expenditure Survey for 2011 (released this past September) from the Bureau of Labor Statistics.

 What the Joneses are Spending

-To keep this kind of fun, I’m calling the average family the Jonses.
-Before we look at their expenses, I wanted to share some data about the family.
-The income was $63,685 before taxes, own 2 vehicles, and has at least one full-time income earner.
+According to the survey, their average income was $63,685 before taxes, own 2 vehicles, and has at least one full-time income earner.

-Here are the annual expenses for 2011.
+Here are their annual expenses for 2011:

-• Housing: $16,803
+- Housing: $16,803

-• Transportation: $8,293
+- Transportation: $8,293

-• Food: $6,458
+- Food: $6,458

-• Insurance and Pensions: $5,424
+- Insurance and Pensions: $5,424

-• Other: $3,381
+- Other: $3,381

-• Healthcare: $3,313
+- Healthcare: $3,313

-• Entertainment: $2,572
+- Entertainment: $2,572

-• Apparel: $1,740
+- Apparel: $1,740

-• Cash Contributions: $1,721
+- Cash Contributions: $1,721

 Grand Total: $49,705

-I’m going to go into a bit more details of what the survey revealed on family spending.
-So right off the top, you can see that while you may people mean how expensive health insurance can be, the real money suck seems to be transportation.
-Compared to the other expenses, it rose rose the most from 2010 (8%) and unfortunately the higher gas prices aren’t to blame.
+So right off the top, you can see that while people talk about how expensive health insurance can be, the real money suck seems to be transportation.

 Housing

-According to the survey housing was the biggest group of expenses for families, with an average of $1,400.25/month.
-Comparing it to our own spending, we had averaged around $1200/month (that was including the extra mortgage payments).
-Putting a roof over your family’s head is a priority for many couples, so this is not a bill to eliminate.
+Putting a roof over your family's head is a priority for many couples, so this is not a bill to eliminate.
 However there are a ways for families to optimize it.

-If you are renting and you’re looking to lower your expenses then taking the time to hunt for a great and affordable apartment can pay off.
-If you have a mortgage, you may want to look at refinancing your mortgage into a more affordable payment.
-Lenders like Quicken Loans have some very competitive rates, so checking them out for a quote may help you drastically cut your housing expenses.
+If you are renting and you're looking to lower your expenses then taking the time to hunt for a great and affordable apartment can pay off.

 Food

-Believe it or not, the average family spent $319/month on eating at home and $218/month eating out.
 The eating out numbers include lunches out of the office and dinners out.
-These numbers actually match ours, a little more money goes to the groceries, but it’s about what we spend each month.
+These numbers actually match ours, a little more money goes to the groceries, but it's about what we spend each month.

 With the food budget, we’re looking at improving our cooking skills and picking up recipes so we eat at home a bit more.
 To that end, I picked up 4 Hour Chef and I’m happy with it.